How to Can Spaghetti Sauce

 - Fill jars with tomato sauce, leaving 1/2" head space.

-- Cap with lids and bands and process in boiling water bath for 35 minutes.
+- Cap with lids and bands and process in a boiling water bath for 35 minutes.